sohaamir/r_intro_workshop/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/sohaamir/r_intro_workshop?color=brightgreen&logo=github)](https://github.com/sohaamir/r_intro_workshop)
 :::

-This website is an introduction to R, designed to be used as a course for students who are new to `R` and RStudio, assuming no prior programming experience[^1]:
+This website is an introduction to `R`, designed to be used as a course for students who are new to `R` and RStudio, assuming no prior programming experience[^1]:

 [^1]: OpenAI (2025).
 Image created using ChatGPT (GPT4o) (https://chat.openai.com/).
 5th May 2025.